Ranking the 20 centre-backs Arsenal have signed since Sol Campbell left

 Oh, Sebastien.
 The Frenchman struggled during his time in north London, managing just 39 games in three years before being allowed to join Bastia for free.

 This clip of Squillaci being comically calamitous kind of says it all.

-The current West Brom man didn’t actually play for Arsenal, but there’s no way anybody can be placed below Squillaci.
+Currently at West Brom, Ajayi didn’t actually play for Arsenal, but there’s no way anybody can be placed below Squillaci.

-The Greek defender has actually looked pretty decent when he’s got onto the pitch at the Emirates, but he hasn’t really been given much of a chance.
+The Greek defender has actually looked decent-ish when he’s got onto the pitch at the Emirates, but he wasn’t really been given much of a chance.

 15. Pablo Mari

 Mari joined on loan from Flamengo in January of 2020 and impressed enough in three appearances to earn himself a permanent contract with the Gunners.